confluentinc/examples/kinesis-cloud/README.md

 # Overview

 This demo showcases a `AWS Kinesis -> Confluent Cloud -> cloud storage` pipeline.
-Benefits:
+You have freedom of choice in selecting the cloud storage provider that is right for your business needs.
+Benefits of Confluent Cloud:

+* Build business applications on a full event streaming platform
-* Span multiple cloud providers and datacenters
+* Span multiple cloud providers (AWS, GCP, Azure) and on-prem datacenters
-* Leverage Kafka's rich ecosystem of a full event streaming platform
-* Aggregate data in single source of truth
+* Use Kafka to aggregate data in single source of truth
-* Use power of KSQL
+* Harness the power of [KSQL](https://www.confluent.io/product/ksql/)

 ![image](images/topology.jpg)